tbrowder/CSV-Table/README.md

     * data lines with more fields than its header (fatal, but reported)

-    * files are automatically saved by default

   * without a header line

     * data lines are padded with empty fields to the maximum number of fields found in the file

   * either with or without a header line

+    * files are automatically saved by default

+    * files are automatically saved in a desired git repository selected by:

+      * the default specified by the `$!git-repo-dir` option

+      * the environment variable ``

+      * the contents of the `$HOME`/.Csv-table> file

     * lines with trailing whitespace